Hallomoto-beta/challenge-markdown/markdown.md

 # EMERSON VANDEPUTTE

-*Each of us, in our life, has our own mountain to climb - Mike Hor*
+*Each of us, in our life, has our own mountain to climb - Mike Horn*

 ![MOI](https://avatars.githubusercontent.com/u/71194958?u=675d397bba23c642c15e32d240fadb231b5e75be&v=4)